csbg/SplineOmics/README.md

 ### Is the SplineOmics package of use for me?

-If you have omics data over time, the package will help you to run limma with splines, decide on which parameters to use and how to cluster and plot results.
+If you have omics data over time, the package will help you to run `limma` with splines, decide on which parameters to use, perform the clustering, run GSEA and show result plots in HTML reports.

+### What do I need precicely?

-You need to have a data matrix and a meta table from a time-series omics experiment (e.g. proteomics metabolomics, transcriptomics, etc.).
-In the data matrix, every row is a feature (protein, metabolite, gene) and every column is a sample, taken at a specific time, and the values are the measurement values (e.g. intensities, etc.).
+1. A data matrix where each row is a feature (e.g., protein, metabolite, etc.) and each column is a sample taken at a specific time.

-In the meta table, every row describes a sample (column of the data matrix), and the columns contain the different meta information, such as as the time when the sample was taken.

-If you want to achieve one or more of the following things:

-- Find out which hyperparameters, such as degree of freedom, are needed for the limma spline analysis

-- Find out which of the features (rows of the data matrix) (e.g. which of the proteins, metabolites, etc.) are changed significantly over the time and get a p-value for them.

-- Cluster the hits (the significant features) based on their temporal pattern.

-- Run GSEA (gene set enrichment analysis) with the clustered hits.

-- Automatically generate a reports, showing all results

-Then the `SplineOmics` package could be of interest to you.
-This package finds the hits by applying splines (piece wise polynomial curves) to the time-series omics data and using the R package `limma` to find out, in a nutshell, which of the features have splines that are significantly different from horizontal (which would mean that nothing happens over the time, therefore no significant change).
+2. A table describing the features (e.g. gene and protein name, etc.)

+3. A meta table where each row corresponds to a sample and each column to specific meta information, for example reactor, time point, etc.

-### Summary
+### Capabilities

 With `SplineOmics`, you can:

+- **Automatically perform exploratory data analysis (EDA):**

+  The `explore_data()` function generates an HTML report, containing various EDA plots, such as densitiy, PCA, and correlation heatmap plots.

-- **Explore Various Hyperparameters:** The `limma_hyperparams_screen()`
+- **Explore various limma splines hyperparameters:**

-  function offers a comprehensive way to test combinations of hyperparameters, such as different datasets, `limma` design formulas, degrees of freedom, and p-value thresholds.
-This enables users to evaluate the impact of various settings on their analysis results systematically.
+  Test combinations of hyperparameters, such as different datasets, `limma` design formulas, degrees of freedom, and p-value thresholds using the `limma_hyperparams_screen()` function.

-- **Perform Limma Spline Analysis:** Once the optimal hyperparameters are identified, `run_limma_splines()` performs the limma analysis using splines.
+- **Perform limma spline analysis:**

+  Use the `run_limma_splines()` function to perform the `limma` analysis with splines once the optimal hyperparameters are identified.

+- **Cluster significant features:**

-- **Cluster Significant Features:** The `cluster_hits()` function goes a step further by clustering the significant features (hits) identified in the spline analysis.
-It organizes these features into meaningful groups (clusters) and generates a comprehensive report, facilitating the interpretation and communication of the results.
+  Cluster the significant features (hits) identified in the spline analysis with the `cluster_hits()` function.

-- **Run GSEA with the clustered hits:** The `gsea_report()` function takes the clustered hits and performs a gene set enrichment analysis, using clusterProfiler, with them.
+- **Run GSEA with clustered hits:**

+  Perform gene set enrichment analysis using the clustered hits with the `gsea_report()` function.

+- **Generate reports:**

+  Automatically generate reports to showcase all results.

 ## Installation